 Selecting the right option for your online shop

 Picking the right eCommerce platform is essential for any online business to be successful.
-When shopping around, weight the data, and consider which product features you need, your budget, how much customer support you’re looking for, and the challenges or issues you’re hoping to solve.
+When shopping around, weigh the data and consider which product features you need, your budget, how much customer support you’re looking for, and the challenges or issues you’re hoping to solve.
 As your business grows, you may also want to think about growth opportunities and scalability through additional add-ons or plugins.